In order to send payouts, you will need to deposit funds to a liquidity provider to exchange fiat to stablecoins (i.e., on-ramp funds).

 Make sure to follow the liquidity provider's deposit instructions carefully.
 Failing to comply with the instructions can cause delays in deposits or deposits to be rejected.

 Tesser will track the receipt of the fiat funds to the liquidity provider, as well as any on-ramping into stablecoins and withdrawal to a self-custodial wallet (if applicable).
 When a deposit is successful, the status of each step will be "completed" and the actual.* fields will be populated on the top-level of the deposit and on each step.
-At the terminal state, Tesser emits two webhooks: a step.completed event for the last step, followed by a deposit.updated event carrying the full updated Deposit object with all overlays populated.
+Tesser emits a step.completed event for each step that reaches terminal completion, followed by a deposit.updated event carrying the full updated Deposit object with all overlays populated.
+Tesser-initiated steps (such as a final ledger → self-custodial wallet transfer) also emit step.submitted and step.confirmed ahead of step.completed; see each scenario's Webhook Events table for the exact event sequence.

 Example step.completed webhook (terminal step for deposit and on-ramp to a ledger at Circle):

-Below are the webhook events you will observe for each of the three deposit scenarios in this guide.
+Below are the webhook events you will observe for each of the four deposit scenarios in this guide.

 Scenario 1 — Deposit and on-ramp to a ledger at Circle